kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

           AND (e.IsActive = 1 OR @IncludeInactive = 1)
     )
     SELECT TOP (@MaxResults)
-        EmployeeID,
-        FirstName,
-        LastName,
+        e.EmployeeID,
+        e.FirstName,
+        e.LastName,
         FullName,
-        JobTitle,
+        e.JobTitle,
         FormattedSalary,
-        BaseSalary,
-        DepartmentName,
+        e.BaseSalary,
+        d.DepartmentName,
         Location,
-        HireDate,
+        e.HireDate,
         YearsOfService,
         WorkEmail,
         Status,
         ManagerName,
         SalaryBand,
         RelevanceScore
-    FROM Employees eearchResults
+    FROM Employees e eearchResults
     ORDER BY
         CASE
-            WHEN @SortColumn = 'LastName' AND @SortDirection = 'ASC' THEN LastName WHEN @SortColumn = 'FirstName' AND @SortDirection = 'ASC' THEN FirstName WHEN @SortColumn = 'HireDate' AND @SortDirection = 'ASC' THEN CAST(HireDate AS VARCHAR) WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'ASC' THEN CAST(BaseSalary AS VARCHAR) WHEN @SortColumn = 'Department' AND @SortDirection = 'ASC' THEN d.DepartmentName END ASC,
+            WHEN @SortColumn = 'e.LastName' AND @SortDirection = 'ASC' THEN e.LastName
+            WHEN @SortColumn = 'e.FirstName' AND @SortDirection = 'ASC' THEN e.FirstName
+            WHEN @SortColumn = 'e.HireDate' AND @SortDirection = 'ASC' THEN CAST(e.HireDate AS VARCHAR)
+            WHEN @SortColumn = 'e.BaseSalary' AND @SortDirection = 'ASC' THEN CAST(e.BaseSalary AS VARCHAR)
+            WHEN @SortColumn = 'Department' AND @SortDirection = 'ASC' THEN d.DepartmentName END ASC,
         CASE
-            WHEN @SortColumn = 'LastName' AND @SortDirection = 'DESC' THEN LastName WHEN @SortColumn = 'FirstName' AND @SortDirection = 'DESC' THEN FirstName WHEN @SortColumn = 'HireDate' AND @SortDirection = 'DESC' THEN CAST(HireDate AS VARCHAR) WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'DESC' THEN CAST(BaseSalary AS VARCHAR) WHEN @SortColumn = 'Department' AND @SortDirection = 'DESC' THEN d.DepartmentName END DESC,
+            WHEN @SortColumn = 'e.LastName' AND @SortDirection = 'DESC' THEN e.LastName
+            WHEN @SortColumn = 'e.FirstName' AND @SortDirection = 'DESC' THEN e.FirstName
+            WHEN @SortColumn = 'e.HireDate' AND @SortDirection = 'DESC' THEN CAST(e.HireDate AS VARCHAR)
+            WHEN @SortColumn = 'e.BaseSalary' AND @SortDirection = 'DESC' THEN CAST(e.BaseSalary AS VARCHAR)
+            WHEN @SortColumn = 'Department' AND @SortDirection = 'DESC' THEN d.DepartmentName END DESC,
         RelevanceScore DESC,
-        LastName, FirstName;
+        e.LastName, e.FirstName;

     RETURN 0;  -- Success
 END;

 -- Example executions with various parameter combinations -- Basic d.DepartmentName search
-EXEC sp_SearchEmployeesAdvanced @DepartmentID = 2001;
+EXEC sp_SearchEmployeesAdvanced @d.DepartmentID = 2001;

--- BaseSalary range search with location filter
+-- e.BaseSalary range search with location filter
 EXEC sp_SearchEmployeesAdvanced
     @MinSalary = 60000,
     @MaxSalary = 100000,
     @LocationFilter = 'New York',
-    @SortColumn = 'BaseSalary',
+    @SortColumn = 'e.BaseSalary',
     @SortDirection = 'DESC';

 -- Job title pattern search with date range